 Whether and what to spray apple trees for disease and insect pests depends on your objectives, i.e. what percentage unblemished fruit you desire.
-If the trees are more than 10 feet tall, spraying becomes physically difficult and time consuming.
+If the trees are more than ten feet tall, spraying becomes physically difficult and time-consuming.

 Apple scab is the most common disease of apples.
 Unless you know that an apple tree is a scab-resistant variety, then it’s very likely to be scab susceptible.
 If the tree was unprotected last year and did not have brown spots, dead leaves, and no rough corky spots on the apples, then the cultivar is either scab-resistant or blessed with unusually low scab inoculum in the area.

-A high level of scab control on susceptible varieties requires beginning protection when buds open and green tissue emerges (date depends on location, late April to early May in most of Maine) and renewing protection about every 7 days or 2 inches of rain until about two weeks after the flower petals fall.
+A high level of scab control on susceptible varieties requires beginning protection when buds open and green tissue emerges (date depends on location, late April to early May in most of Maine) and renewing protection about every seven days or two inches of rain until about two weeks after the flower petals fall.
 In central Maine, two weeks after petal fall is in mid-June.

 In most situations and years, another application of a multi-purpose spray product is not needed until mid-July to protect against apple maggot.
-One of two more applications at two week intervals starting (i.e. repeat sprays on July 30 and August 15) are usually enough to keep second generation codling moth and apple maggot from being major problems.
-A final spray in mid-late August may not be necessary for early harvested varieties, but is important for later-harvested cultivars (i.e. those that ripen in late September and October).
-The late spray on late cultivars also reduces development of sooty blotch and flyspeck fungi that stain fruit.
+One of two more applications at two-week intervals starting (i.e. repeat sprays on July 30 and August 15) is usually enough to keep second generation codling moth and apple maggot from being major problems.
+A final spray in mid-late August may not be necessary for early harvested varieties but is important for later-harvested cultivars (i.e. those that ripen in late September and October).
+The late spray on late cultivars also reduces the development of sooty blotch and flyspeck fungi that stain fruit.

-You can reduce apple maggot damage by hanging sticky traps at 1 trap per bushel of apples (i.e. one trap per tree for small trees, up to 4 or 5 traps per tree for larger trees).
+You can reduce apple maggot damage by hanging sticky traps at one trap per bushel of apples (i.e. one trap per tree for small trees, up to four or five traps per tree for larger trees).